needylove/PH-Reg/README.md

 ---

-Shihao wanted to express his gratitude for the high-quality [comments](https://openreview.net/forum?id=OeNcnlQPRz) made by the ICLR reviewers, which definitely improved the paper.
+An old version of the paper can be found [here](https://openreview.net/forum?id=OeNcnlQPRz).
+Shihao wanted to express his gratitude for the high-quality comments made by the reviewers, which definitely improved the paper.